 From the Gestalt Cycle – in the graphic below and discussed more completely in The Process of Change – when our amygdala registers something that requires a response from us that will be taxing or challenging in some way, the hypothalamus releases noradrenaline (in its neurotransmitter form) to trigger the sympathetic branch of our autonomic nervous system (ANS).
 (This is sometimes referred to as the sympathetic adrenal medullary system or SAM.)
 Neurons of the sympathetic system travel to virtually every organ and gland in the body.

 As a result of this the pupils enlarge to admit more light, the liver releases sugar for energy, and the adrenal medulla (the inner part of the adrenal glands) release the hormones adrenaline and noradrenaline (aka epinephrine and norepinephrine) to prepare the muscles for action and power the sympathetic response.
 Breathing becomes deeper and more rapid to oxygenate the blood.
 Blood vessels dilate and contract, redirecting blood away from the digestive system – slowing it down – and towards the brain and muscles.
 Meanwhile the heart beats faster to aid that circulatory process.
-As a result of which the muscles tense.
+As a result of which, the muscles tense for action.
 Perspiration acts as a cooling mechanism for muscle activity raising body temperature.
 ‘Butterflies’ in the stomach and a dry mouth from the lessening of salivation may be side effects of these dramatic changes in the body’s physiological state.

 Endorphins are released to block pain and additional blood platelets are produced so that blood can clot more easily in case of injury.